shanchih/Seaspan/EmployeeMaster.md

     - Converting AtomFeed response to file format
     - Reformatting file content before FTP upload
 - **Message Tracking**:A global `messageTracker` captures  `startTime`.
-- **Error Handling**:  <font color='red'>NoReview Needed!</  Defiffault handler to capture `APIInvocationError` for both HCM Adapter and Rest Adppter ations.
+- **Error Handling**:  <font color='red'>NoReview Needed!</  Defif fault handler to capture `APIInvocationError` for both HCM Adapter and Rest Adppater ations.</font>

 # IMOHCM27_HELM_HCM_EMPLOYEE_MASTER_OUT
 ## Overview
 This OIC integration is designed to extract employee data (both new hires and updates) from Oracle HCM Cloud using Atom Feeds and deliver it to an SFTP location.
-The integration follows a scheduled approach with delta tracking capabilities. <font color='red'>No fault han </font>
+The integration follows a scheduled approach with delta tracking capabilities. <font color='red'>This integration seems a replicated to the previous integrtion

 ##  Integration Flow